Holistic Needs Assessments (HNA) and Personalised Care and Support Plan

 A Holistic Needs Assessment (HNA) ensures that people’s physical, practical, emotional, spiritual and social needs are met in a timely and appropriate way, and that resources are targeted to those who need them most.
 An HNA is a simple questionnaire that is completed by a person affected by cancer, with their CNS or Macmillan Support Worker.
 It allows them to highlight the most important issues to them at that time, and this can inform the development of a care and support plan.
 The questionnaire can be completed on paper or electronically.

 Evidence has shown providing effective individual HNA and care and support planning can contribute to better identification of a person's concerns.
 It also enables early intervention and diagnosis of side effects or consequences of treatment.
-As such, everyone living with or beyond cancer should be offered an HNA and a care and support plan at key stages on their cancer pathway as part of the Recovery Package.
+As such, everyone living with or beyond cancer should be offered an HNA and a care and support plan as part of Personalised Care, at key stages on their cancer pathway as part of Personalised Care.

 Evidence also suggests that a person’s holistic needs are likely to change at key points in their cancer journey, like after diagnosis and at the end of treatment, or if something else affects their health or social needs.
 Having an HNA at these points helps to identify the issues that need to be discussed and can be used to continually inform their care and support plan.